data-flux/StereoDemo/output/README.md

 The unchanged reference image.

-## 01_highlighted.jpg
+## 01_disparity.jpg

-The reference image with detected anomalies highlighted.
+The disparity in grayscale ranging from minimum (20px) in black to maximum (220px) in white.
-Red pixels indicate anomalies, blue pixels indicate a failed stereomatch for that pixel or a point outside the valid Z-range.
+Magenta pixels indicate no match found for that pixel.

 ## 02_pointcloud.npy